Sydney Skybetter -- Founding Producer

 Kevin Clark was Director of Platform at New Music USA, and is an expert in arts grant making and software product development.
 He is responsible for New Music USA's custom grant making platform, which allows musicians to apply for funding quickly and easily, and allows New Music USA to develop a community around funded projects.
 His consulting practice centers on increasing the efficiency of grant making through technology, and supporting technology driven change in arts organizations.
 As a composer, he experiments with business models and collaboration techniques as much as with pitches and rhythms.
 His works include opera, symphonic, chamber, and choral music, as well as sketch comedy and web video.
 His work supporting artists has brought him to speak at Cooper Union, The San Francisco Conservatory, Peabody Conservatory, The New School, General Assembly, the Awesome Foundation, and NAMP among others.
 His current research applies economic principles to the lives of individual artists.

-Ariane Michaud is a freelance dancer, teacher, choreographer and management consultant for the arts based in New York, NY.
-She graduated with honors from The Boston Conservatory with a BFA in Contemporary Dance Performance, and has performed as a professional dancer in the USA, Central America and China.
-Ariane is the current Director of Communications for JUNTOS Dance Collective, a non-profit organization that encourages cultural exchange through dance and travel to Central America, the Social Media Strategist for Doppelgänger Dance Collective and a dance instructor and choreographer represented by Liberate Artists Agency.
-Most recently, she has also accepted a lead position at Behavior Delta, a Behavior Design firm.
-Ariane often pursues her work as a freelance artist and consultant while enjoying her love of travel.
+Ariane Michaud is a freelance dancer, social media strategist and management consultant for the arts.
+She graduated with honors from The Boston Conservatory with a BFA in Contemporary Dance Performance, and has performed as a professional dancer in the USA, Central America, Mexico and China.
+Ariane is the current Director of Communications for JUNTOS Dance Collective, a non-profit organization that encourages cultural exchange through dance and travel to Central America.
+She also works freelance for companies that include Doppelgänger Dance Collective, a duets company founded by Danielle Davidson and Shura Baryshnikov and Behavior Delta, a behavior design firm.
+Ariane is currently living the life of a digital nomad, pursuing her work as a freelance artist and consultant while enjoying her love of travel.